Awards

 1. Eligibility

-This early career award is open to graduates of any Australian or New Zealand tertiary institution, or current employees of any Australian or NZ research institution who are under the age of 45 years at the time of the award.
+This mid-career award is open to graduates of any Australian or New Zealand tertiary institution, or current employees of any Australian or NZ research institute no more than 20 years since their highest academic qualification excluding career disruptions.

 2. Selection Committee